DeniseBryson/underwater-robot_rebuild/README.md

 Schillaci, G., Schillaci, F. and Hafner, V.V.
 A Customisable Underwater Robot, arXiv preprint arXiv:1707.06564.
 2017.
 Link to the paper: <a href="https://arxiv.org/abs/1707.06564" target="_blank">https://arxiv.org/abs/1707.06564 </a>

 ## Motivation of Rebuild
-I want to rebuild this drone and use this repo to store additionally source files and for project management.
+I want to rebuild this drone and use this repo to store additional source files and project management.
 In this README I collect information that go beyond the [instructions](./instructions.md) of Schillaci et al. .